olezim/writeups/tryhackme/overpass/readme.md

 james@overpass-prod:~$ cat .overpass
 ,LQ?2>6QiQ$JDE6>Q[QA2DDQiQD2J5C2H?=J:?8A:4EFC6QN.james@overpass-prod:~$
 ```
-The output already looks like an encrypted password.
-The content of todo.txt confirms this.
+The output for .overpass already looks like an encrypted password.
+The content of todo.txt confirms that.
 At this point, we have to use the password manager.
-After looking at the source code, it seems like we only have to create an .overpass file in the home-directory and after putting the password into it, we can decrypt it using the password manager.
+After looking at the source code, it seems like we only have to create an .overpass file in our home-directory and after putting the password into it, we can decrypt it using the password manager.
 ```
 user@parrot ~/writeup/overpass $ echo ",LQ?2>6QiQ$JDE6>Q[QA2DDQiQD2J5C2H?=J:?8A:4EFC6QN." > ~/.overpass